Pineola, Florida

 Pineola is an unincorporated community in Southeastern Citrus County, Florida.
 It is located in the southeastern part of the county, to the south of Floral City.
 It is along County Road 39 (South Istachatta Road) between the Hernando County-Citrus County Line north of Istachatta and County Road 48(East Bushnell Road).
 The ZIP Code for this community is 33536.

 Pineola Grotto and lime mining

 The Pineola Grotto (limestone caverns formed by sinkholes) as well as limestone bluffs were associated with the area.
 They provided specialized fern and other plant habitats and were once studied and documented by prominent botanists.
 Much has been lost to mining and other encroachments.
 A. H. Curtiss visited the grotto in 1881 and was followed by others.
-Several (12?) previously undiscovered species were identified at the chasm.
+Several previously undiscovered species were identified at the chasm.

-The community itself may have developed around the limestone industry in the early 1900s in conjunction with Pineola Lime Company and the mining of limestone quarries.
+The community itself may have developed around the limestone industry in the early 1900s in conjunction with Pineola Lime Company.

-The area contains a few rural homes at present.

 Great Train Wreck of 1956

 Pineola was the site of what has been referred to as "The Great Train Wreck of 1956."
 On October 18, 1956, a head-on collision between two Atlantic Coast Line Railroad freight trains occurred killing four crewmen.
 A signpost at the site of the crash on the Withlacoochee State Trail memorializes the event.

-The signpost at the site of the crash contains the following text describing the events.